nirajchoubey12/Intigriti-XSS-challenge/March/README.md

 ![image](https://user-images.githubusercontent.com/19681324/113505269-4c52f600-955b-11eb-8a27-6edb2130d6e6.png)

-#Note - I could not solve this.
-I have written this based on the writeups mentioned in the credit and reference section below.
+#Note - **I did not solve this**.
+I have written this based on the writeups mentioned in the **credit and reference section** below.
 I wrote this to learn and cement the concepts used in the challenge.
 Hopefully someone else benifits from this.